We are honored to be the Resident Dance Company at the historic Academy Center of the Arts.

 Find out how your business can become a valued partner in the ballet’s artistic, educational, and outreach activities in Lynchburg

-Since the inception of Charlottesville Ballet thirteen years ago, Lynchburg has been woven into the creation and presentation of new works.
+Since the company’s inception in 2007, Lynchburg has been woven into the creation and presentation of new works.
 We have collaborated with regional artists and students from Dance Theatre of Lynchburg since 2009 and have presented The Nutcracker for 5,000+ patrons, first at E. C. Glass High School and now as Resident Dance Company at the Academy.

-We partner with the Central Virginia Ballet school in Lynchburg to provide dance education and performance opportunities to young children ages 5 to 18, and as we move forward in Lynchburg, we plan to bring even more educational outreach to your community.
+We partner with the Central Virginia Ballet school in Lynchburg to provide dance education and performance opportunities to young children ages 5 to 18, and as we move forward in Lynchburg, we plan to bring even more educational outreach to the region.

 KEITH LEE, DIRECTOR OF DIVERSITY & INCLUSION, ARTIST LAUREATE, RESIDENT CHOREOGRAPHER

 In 1968, Mr. Lee was the first African American dancer to sign a contract with the American Ballet Theatre.
-He has played a pivotal role in our organization since its founding in 2007, and will create his eighth work for our professional company this season.
-This new title and expanded vision reflects our continual commitment to making Charlottesville Ballet a diverse, equitable, and inclusive organization.
+He has played a pivotal role in our organization since its founding in 2007, and will create his fifteenth work for our professional company this season.
+In 2020, Keith became the Director of Diversity & Inclusion and helped create our IDEA Committee, reflecting our continual commitment to making Charlottesville Ballet a diverse, equitable, and inclusive organization.

-Our live music and “Once Upon A Ballet” community engagement programs are made possible with support from the Greater Lynchburg Community Foundation.
+Our live music and “Once Upon A Ballet” community engagement programs are made possible with support from the Greater Lynchburg Community Foundation and our generous Lynchburg donors.
+Thank you!